slimdevops/slim-containers/examples/cimg-node/README.md

 - **Key Frameworks and Libraries:** [Node](https://nodejs.org/en/) / [Javascript](https://www.javascript.com/)
 - **Base Image Size:** 1.28 GB
 - **Common Use Cases:** Event-driven servers, Complex SPAs, Real-time websites

-## Our Sample App
-Today we're going to be slimming a robust real-world web-app built off of the cimg/node image managed by CircleCI.
-The code for the app is provided by [Contentful](https://github.com/contentful/the-example-app.nodejs) - check out the linked repository if you're interested in uses for the app and tons more educational informatoin.

 ### Node Dockerfile
 ```Dockerfile